 Adjusting Soil pH

 Depending on what you plan to grow, you may need to change the soil pH a bit.
-If the soil is too acidic for your chosen plants, add powdered limestone in fall and mix it into the soil.
-If the soil has a lot of sand content, add about 4 pounds of powdered limestone per 100 square feet using a spreader and then mix the soil with a tiller or shovel.
-For clay-heavy soil, add about 8 pounds of limestone per 100 square feet.
-Wood ash also boosts soil pH.
-Use no more than 2 pounds of wood ash per 100 square feet every two years to make soil more alkaline.
+If the soil is too acidic for your chosen plants, add dolomitic limestone in fall and mix it into the soil, at the rate recommended by soil-test results.
+If the soil has a lot of sand content, you may need to add about 4 pounds of powdered limestone per 100 square feet using a spreader and then mix the soil with a tiller or shovel.
+For clay-heavy soil, you may need as much as 8 pounds of limestone per 100 square feet.